 Yet recently, “as insurers have sought to become more relevant to their customers and more efficient, they have realized the strategic importance of their data investments,” says Keith Stonell, managing director of EMEA at Guidewire Software.
 Insurers are embracing data analytics to help improve customer relationships, reduce time and costs in claims handling, improve underwriting and eliminate fraud.

-In other words, the answer to insurance industry disruption may be disruption itself.
+In other words, the answer to insurance disruptions may be disruption itself.
 As customer demands, changing risks and other factors shake up insurance, insurers stand to benefit by embracing the selfsame digital tools that threaten disruption, turning them instead into an opportunity.